CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Experiments

 \subsection{Task Planning Experiments}

-To evaluate the performance of the proposed task planning pipeline for clothes manipulation, we collect images annotated with ground-truth semantic keypoints (labeled by human experts) along with free-form natural language descriptions to evaluate the pipeline on folding, flattening, hanging, and placing tasks.
+To evaluate the performance of the proposed task planner for clothes manipulation, we collect images annotated with ground-truth semantic keypoints (labeled by human experts) along with free-form natural language descriptions to evaluate the planner on folding, flattening, hanging, and placing tasks.
 For each task category, we collect 30 images of 15 diverse clothes.
-We evaluate the pipeline using two metrics: check completion accuracy, which assesses whether the pipeline correctly determines if the overall task has been completed based on the observation; and subtask accuracy, which measures whether the generated subtask sequence is appropriate for the observed state.
-To further analyze the role of semantic keypoints in task planning, we compare our pipeline (VLM + KP) with two baselines: (i) a VLM baseline that takes raw images without semantic keypoints, and (ii) an LLM baseline that receives only the language descriptors of semantic keypoints along with the language instruction, without any visual input.
-All pipelines receive the same few-shot demonstrations, but differ in visual input: our method uses keypoint-annotated images, the VLM baseline uses raw images, and the LLM baseline doesn't rely on visual input.
+We evaluate the planner using two metrics: check completion accuracy, which assesses whether the planner correctly determines if the overall task has been completed based on the observation; and subtask accuracy, which measures whether the generated subtask sequence is appropriate for the observed state.
+We compare our method (VLM + KP) with two baselines: (i) a VLM baseline that takes raw images without semantic keypoints, and (ii) an LLM baseline that receives only the language descriptors of semantic keypoints along with the language instruction, without any visual input (as in our previous work~\cite{clasp_icra}).
+All methods receive the same few-shot demonstrations but differ in visual input: our method uses keypoint-annotated images, the VLM baseline uses raw images, and the LLM baseline does not rely on any visual input.

 Table~\ref{tab:task_planning_results} presents the experimental results.
-Since the LLM baseline lacks visual input, we don't report its check completion accuracy.
-It performs the worst on folding and flattening tasks, where adaptation to varied initial states is crucial.
-For the folding task, some parts of the clothes (such as sleeves) may already be folded.
-For flattening, the model needs to understand the clothes’ state from visual input and determine whether flattening is required.
+Since the LLM baseline lacks visual input, we do not report its accuracy in checking completion.
+It performs the worst on folding and flattening tasks, where adaptation to varied states is crucial.
+For folding, some parts of the clothes (such as sleeves) may be folded or unfolded after execution.
+For flattening, the model needs to understand the state of the clothes from visual observation and determine whether flattening is required.
 For example, in some flattening tasks, the robot must repeatedly flatten the clothes to achieve a flat state.
-The LLM baseline shows slightly better performance in hanging and placing tasks, which involve less uncertainty in the initial state.
-Moreover, the LLM’s symbolic reasoning remains consistent, robust, and unaffected by distribution shifts in visual input.
+The LLM baseline, being an open-loop planner, generates task plans solely from symbolic descriptions without observing the outcomes of action execution.
+This open-loop nature leads to failures in tasks that require dynamic replanning.
+In contrast, our planner operates in a closed-loop manner, continuously updating the plan based on visual and keypoint feedback to adjust its strategy when action outcomes deviate from expectations.
+The LLM baseline performs slightly better in hanging and placing tasks, which involve less uncertainty in the initial state.
+Moreover, the LLM’s symbolic reasoning remains consistent and unaffected by visual distribution shifts.